port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/manage-clusters.md

 </details>

 <br />
-- In the [self-service](https://app.getport.io/self-serve) screen, create Port actions to trigger GitHub actions for creating and deleting clusters.
+- On the [self-service](https://app.getport.io/self-serve) page, create Port actions to trigger GitHub actions for creating and deleting clusters.

 <details>